Tesfa-B/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script is printing the current working directory
+pwd: this script is printing the current working directory
+ls:  is for listing files inside the directory